 You will be surprised if you have standard templates and clauses available.
 The entire approval flow is handled automatically and the legal department only needs to make adjustments for a specific category or service.
 This triples the speed at which you can contract.

 Because you build up an easy-to-search document file with the contract.
-And even if your performance measurements are stored there, you will not lose valuable time on endless searches for the correct information.
+And your performance measurements are also stored there, so you don’t lose valuable time on endless searches for the correct information.

 You will be amazed when you consider how much time is wasted looking for the person who signed.
 Or do you remember your frustration trying to retrieve documents from one of the many desk drawers or filing cabinets?